 In addition, on September 1, 2016, Nuvve entered into a research agreement with the University of Delaware, whereby the university performs research activity as specified annually by Nuvve.
 Under the terms of the agreement, Nuvve pays a minimum of \$400,000 annually in equal quarterly installments.
-Nuvve paid the university \$200,000 for the six months ended June 30, 2021 and \$366,667 and \$691,667 for the years ended December 31, 2020 and 2019, respectively.
+For each of the years ended December 31, 2022 and 2021, \$400,000 was paid under the research agreement.